 Looking for your next opportunity?

 Despite the COVID-19 crisis, many employers are still hiring across the state.
 So, while job search requirements are currently optional, it is a great time to continue looking for your next opportunity.
 For that, WorkSource is here to help.

 - Refine your skills, learn new ones and land a job with the help of WorkSource’s dedicated experts.
 Offices are physically closed statewide due to the pandemic, but you can still call your local office, join an online workshop and get virtual help at WorkSourceWA.com.

 - Join a virtual job fair to connect directly with organizations and employers from the comfort of your home.
 Explore available opportunities and participate in 1-on-1 text-based chats with representatives from participating organizations.
-Share your background and experience and get all your questions answered!
-You can find a list of hiring events sponsored by WorkSource under the career tools tab on their website.
+You can find all virtual events on the WorkSource website.

 We’re here to help

 We are committed to helping you understand the job search requirements before they go back into effect.
 Below you’ll find the expanded list of job search activities to use when the requirement is reinstated.
 Use this list at any time to help when searching for a job.
 It has been broadened significantly from before the pandemic to better fit the times – making job search easier to do virtually and providing activities that will prepare you for interviews or starting a new career.

 Make job search activities work for you

 Although not yet required, these job search activities provide great ideas to make your job search more meaningful – and most can be done virtually!